desu-p/PDX_Mods_Extracter/README.md

 1. Place the script in your "mod" folder (or where you keep your downloaded archives).

-2. Run PDX_Mods_Exctractor.ps1.
+2. Run PDX_Mods_Exctractor.ps1 or it's .sh version with PowerShell/Bash.

-3. Enjoy your perfectly organized mod list.
+3. Enjoy your perfectly organized mod list!

-Note: If you're thinking that there's can be viruses, you can check this .ps1/.sh file with Notepad